phone icon (917) 310-3371 Explore Occupational Medicine Menu

 We accept all major insurance plans, including Medicaid, Medicare, Medicare Advantage, Healthfirst, MetroPlus, Fidelis, UnitedHealthcare, United Healthcare Community Plan, EmblemHealth, 1199, Aetna, Cigna, Blue Cross Blue Shield, and many commercial plans.

-What to expect These pages are built around the parts that usually slow down a hiring or compliance visit: paperwork, location choice, timing, and the exact test or exam being requested.
+What to expect These visits focus on the parts that usually slow down hiring or compliance care: paperwork, location choice, timing, and the exact test or exam being requested.

 What most people want to know before the visit